 The tool automates conversations you’re having across each platform.
 Keep track of correspondences on a central dashboard and provide real-time responses to queries through an easy-to-build workflow.

 Instagram Automation by ManyChat can configure responses to frequently asked questions (FAQs), too.
-If someone messages to ask about product availability, for example, they’ll get an automated response to tell them which sizes and colors are available.
+If someone messages to ask about product availability, for example, they’ll get an automated response from the social media automation tool to tell them which sizes and colors are available.